-Zombies are amongst us.
+Zombies and smombies are amongst us.
 And they are tech-savvy (or rather, tech-addicted).

 Known as Smartphone Zombies, or smombies, these people walk without paying attention to their surroundings because of their addiction to their smartphones.
 With a field of vision of only 5% of normal pedestrians, they pose risks of accidents to themselves and others, that even resulted in death in some cases.